JDAI-CV/fast-reid/projects/README.md

-# Towards Person ReID in similar clothings with head-shoulder information
+# Towards Person ReID in Similar Clothings with Head-shoulder Information

 ## Training